 La Grande offers a vast array of housing opportunities ranging from apartment complexes, to houses for rent or lease, to studio apartments and rooms for rent.
 Perhaps most importantly, any or all of these may be found in close proximity to campus and downtown La Grande.
 Rental amounts can range from just over $200 to upwards of $800 a month.

 Within this wide range of possibilities exist residences that will meet the needs of almost any individual or family situation.

 For fall quarter, we strongly encourage you to have a rental secured by very early summer.
 Although there are places to be found, they become scarce in August.
 Finding off-campus housing is a challenge and does take work.
 The housing market in La Grande is usually tight and competitive.

 WHERE TO LOOK

 Apartments in La Grande

-While we do not maintain or provide a list of available apartments in La Grande, there is a bulletin board on the first floor of Hoke Center where people can post notices for roommates and properties to rent.
+While we do not maintain or provide a list of available apartments in La Grande, there is a bulletin board on the second floor of Hoke Center where people can post notices for roommates and properties to rent.
 Listed below are apartment complexes in La Grande that advertise in the yellow pages of the local telephone directory.

 - Cimmaron Manor & Kingsview Manor 541-963-6649